Calgary Stampede: Animal welfare

 Tie down roping is a particular focus of efforts to eliminate the event.
 The Stampede altered its policies in 2010 to enforce the rules of the Canadian Professional Rodeo Association.
 Additionally, the Stampede was the first rodeo to introduce a no-time penalty for competitors who make a dangerous tackle in the steer wrestling event.
 Several more changes were made in 2011, the rule changes were announced after six animals died at the 2010 Stampede and were met with mixed reactions from both cowboys and animal welfare groups.

-Such changes have not completely eliminated all risks; periodic accidents have continued to result in the deaths of horses and livestock.
-One of the deadliest incidents in Stampede history occurred in 2005 when, late in a trail ride meant to help celebrate the province's centennial, a group of about 200 horses spooked and in the melee nine horses were killed after they were pushed off a city bridge into the Bow River.
+Such changes have not eliminated all risks; periodic accidents have continued to result in the deaths of horses and livestock.
+One of the deadliest incidents in Stampede history occurred in 2005 when, late in a trail ride meant to help celebrate the province's centennial, a group of about 200 horses became spooked and in the melee nine horses were killed after they were pushed off a city bridge into the Bow River.
 While similar trail rides had been completed without incident in the past, Stampede officials announced they would not attempt any further rides unless they could ensure the safety of the horses.

 Animal welfare groups have called animal deaths "depressingly predictable" and seek a boycott of the rodeo.
 In the United Kingdom travel agencies have been asked to stop offering tourism packages to the Stampede, and in 2010, 92 members of the UK Parliament signed an Early Day Motion asking their Canadian counterparts to ban rodeo.
 Several groups petitioned the Duke and Duchess of Cambridge to cancel their planned attendance in 2011.
 However, the couple attended and participated in a private demonstration of rodeo and chuckwagon events.

+Casualties

 Broadcasting

 Live coverage of the rodeo and Rangeland Derby competitions were broadcast by the CBC Sports website and Sportsnet One.
 CBC Television carried daily, late-night highlight shows, and coverage on the weekend.
 Supplemental coverage was, until 2013, seen on CBC's former sister cable network Bold.
 In 2019, U.S. sports channel CBS Sports Network aired nightly half-hour recaps covering the Stampede's rodeo (under the PBR Summer of Rodeo banner), while CBS broadcast a one-hour highlight show of the championship on July 21.
 In 2021, rodeo coverage moved to Sportsnet in Canada and The Cowboy Channel in the United States.